hungyiloo/waterbox/README.md

 There is no right or wrong way to do something with WaterBox.
 Keep what you need, delete what you don't, and change the rest to your liking.

-However if you're wanting to build a production-ready web app, **you shouldn't be using WaterBox**.
+**If you're wanting to build a production-ready web app, you shouldn't be using WaterBox**.
+The sql.js way of fetching data isn't meant to be fast and it doesn't support persisting any data back to the database for future sessions.

 ## Quick Start